huixie90/cpp_papers/zip.md

 > An infinite range is clearly mathematically the correct identity element.
 But that's entirely separate from the question of whether it's the correct programming solution.
 I have yet to see a compelling argument for why looping over `zip(rs...)` should degenerate into an infinite loop when an empty range is a perfectly reasonable, useful, and practical solution.
 Have people run into issues with either Python or C++ *not* providing an infinite range here?
 I would like to see concrete evidence thereof.

-I think to answer "Have people run into issues with either Python or C++ *not* providing an infinite range here?", we should also answer "Have people used `zip` with no arguments here".
-We seem to provide a tool that has questionable use cases, and at the same time questioning whether we have evidence that whether people have issues with its mathematical incorrectness.
+I think to answer "Have people run into issues with either Python or C++ *not* providing an infinite range here?", we should also answer "Have people used `zip` with no arguments" first.
+The author of this paper is no longer pursuing the "infinite range" option.

 ## Conclusion